keys-pub/website/docs/specs/sigchain.md

 ### Specific Serialization

-The specific serialization (or the bytes to sign) is the statement without the ".sig" value":
+The specific serialization (or the bytes to sign) is the statement without the ".sig" value:

 ```text
 {".sig":"","data":"<base64 data>","kid":"<kid>","prev":"<base64 prev hash>","seq":<integer>,"ts":<integer>,"type":"<type>"}